lianyh/MultiDCoX/README.md

 processedSampleAttributeMDCX.txt <br />
 processedGroupsMDCX.txt<br />
 GroupsInfoMDCX.txt<br />
 <br />Remarks:  The attribute file must contain header of GeneName (1st column) and related sample IDs.
 The GeneName column could be the value of gene name or probe ID.
-The GroupsInfoMDCX.txt file contains all the groups (stratum-wise) information, the group number and related samples’ columns number of the processedExpressionMDC.txt file.
-You can to refer to this file for group (stratum-wise) information.
+The GroupsInfoMDCX.txt file contains all the groups (stratum-wise) information, the group number and related samples’ columns number from the processedExpressionMDC.txt file.

 2)  Run the MultiDCoX algorithm